ansys/pymotorcad/doc/source/user_guide/index.rst

 Motor-CAD is installed with an internal Python interpreter.
 This includes a stable version of PyMotorCAD.
 The PyMotorCAD Python package is based around the ``MotorCAD()`` Python object.
 Each individual ``MotorCAD()`` object represents an instance of Motor-CAD.

 Within the Motor-CAD GUI, there is a Scripting tab (available in the E-Magnetic, Thermal and Mechanical contexts).
-This tab facilitates the creating, editing, loading and saving of internal scripts in Motor-CAD.
+This tab facilitates the creating, editing, loading, and saving of internal scripts in Motor-CAD.

 To connect with Motor-CAD from an internal script on the Scripting tab, access the ``MotorCAD()`` object as follows: